The 4 Best VPNs For iPhone of 2026

 • IVPN IVPN:

 Like our top pick, Mullvad, you can sign up for IVPN using a randomly generated account number for better anonymity.
-Also like Mullvad, it has a great reputation online for its privacy and security.
+Also like Mullvad, it has exceptional privacy policies and business practices.
 It has a similar feature set but has servers in fewer countries; plus, it's not as fast as our top pick and costs more.

 See our review